The Budget

 The Errors Tour

-As Labour marks 100 days in power, let’s hope we see an end to the errors and misjudgements, and a stronger narrative emerge on what Labour has already achieved, ready for a Budget which hopefully resets a rocky start.
+As Labour marks 100 days in power, let’s hope we see an end to the errors and misjudgements and a stronger narrative emerges on what Labour has already achieved, ready for a Budget which hopefully resets a rocky start.